 A strong user base will define the strength and longevity of your product.
-Apart from this, it also has the capability of defining bugs in the product which makes them a potential source of quality analysis thus making them an important part of the growth of the company.
+Apart from this, it also can define bugs in work, which makes them a potential source of quality analysis, thus making them an essential part of the company’s growth.

 A few more strengths include-

-- Important aspect of developing a user base is the honest feedback.
+- An essential aspect of developing a user base is honest feedback.

 - Improve the accuracy and personalization of the app.

-- A loyal user may indulge in indirect branding of the company which will increase users.
+- A loyal user may indulge in the indirect branding of the company, which will increase users.